ajutamangdev/hatiyar/docs/src/content/docs/introduction/quick-start.md

 ---
 title: Quick Start
-description: Get started with pysecfw in 5 minutes
+description: Get started with hatiyar in 5 minutes
 ---

 ## Your First Exploit in 5 Minutes

-This guide will walk you through running your first CVE exploit with pysecfw using the interactive shell.
+This guide will walk you through running your first CVE exploit with hatiyar using the interactive shell.

 ### Prerequisites

 Before you start, you'll need:
-- Pysecfw setup
+- Hatiyar setup
 - **Docker** (for running the vulnerable Grafana instance)

 For a detailed setup guide, see the [Installation](/introduction/installation/)